RagnarB83/ash-documentation/docs/coordinate-input.rst

     mol_frag.connectivity

-Note.
 The connectivity table is calculated or recalculated automatically when coordinates are added or when modified to the fragment.
+It is typically unnecessary to request a calculation or recalculation.

 Charge and Multiplicity